t1f7/soundbank-editor/README.md

 ## Soundbank Editor

+* I could not found a way to change `*.bnk` files of any game, so I created it.
 * Description to be done, follow the instructions from `python soundbank.py sourcebank.bnk [file file|dir] [-o output.bnk]`

 ## Features